You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Should you buy cheap contact lenses online?

-Buying contact lenses online from UK e-retailers like Lenstore is no different to buying contact lenses from a high street opticians as we both abide by the same UK regulations issued by the General Optical Council (GOC).
+Buying contact lenses online from UK e-retailers like Lenstore is no different to buying contact lenses from a high street optician as we both abide by the same UK regulations issued by the General Optical Council (GOC).

-The main difference is that we can offer you more competitive prices as we work directly with manufacturers, which keeps our costs low and means we can pass these discounts onto you.
+The main difference is that we can offer you more competitive prices as we work directly with manufacturers, which keeps our costs low and means we can pass these discounts on to you.
 It’s similar to how Amazon works and everyone knows a DVD on Amazon will be much cheaper than one bought from a shop in the real world.

 However, it pays to be careful if you’re considering purchasing contact lenses online from overseas retailers.
 While these lenses may seem super cheap, you may end up having to pay import duty on them or even account for currency conversion - both of which can potentially push your costs up.